ArmaFio/FreeRTOS_ActorModel/README.md

 - Each message is implemented as an independent task
 - Encapsulation of behavior within messages
 - Based on FreeRTOS for real-time scheduling

+## 🧪 Tested Hardware

+This implementation has been **tested on the [STM32 Nucleo-H7S3L8](https://www.st.com/en/evaluation-tools/nucleo-h7s3l8.html)** board using STM32CubeIDE.